Skip to content

 Warning

 This is by far the most common problem.
-It means that the input VCF file has chromosome names that do not match SnpEff's database and don't match reference genome either, since SnpEff's database are created using reference genome chromosome names.
+It means that the input VCF file has chromosome names that do not match SnpEff's database and don't match the reference genome either, since SnpEff's databases are created using reference genome chromosome names.

-The solution is simple: fix your VCF file to use standard chromosome names.
-You can see which chromosome names are used by SnpEff simply by using the -v (verbose) command line option.
+If you get this error, the solution is to fix your VCF file to use chromosome names consistent with the database.
+You can see which chromosome names are used by SnpEff by using the -v (verbose) command line option.
 This shows all chromosome names and their respective lengths.
 Notice the last line ("Chromosomes names [sizes]"):

 $ java -Xmx8g -jar snpEff.jar -v GRCh37.75 examples/test.chr22.vcf > test.chr22.ann.vcf